-This course will provide an introduction to the field Massage Therapy, Students will receive an in-depth understanding of the theories, concepts, principles and standards enabling them to perform safe, effective and ethical massage therapy.
+This course will provide an introduction to the profession of Massage Therapy.
+Students will receive an in-depth understanding of the theories, concepts, principles and standards enabling them to perform safe, effective and ethical massage therapy.
 Through academic, and practical learning, this course will teach students the introductory Swedish massage therapy techniques, as well as the advanced massage therapy techniques including trigger point treatment, friction, fascial techniques and stretching.
-Professional communication, meeting regulatory requirements, and establishing and maintaining professional relationships will be emphasized.
+Students will learn and apply the principles of Outcome Based Treatment.
+Topics and skills will include treatment planing and treatment for common musculoskeletal inures and neurological conditions, as well as pregnancy, stress reduction/relaxation, fibromyalgia, and myofascial pain syndrome.
+A review of remedial exercise concepts will be included and incorporated into massage therapy treatment.
+Professional communication, regulatory requirements, and establishing and maintaining professional relationships will be emphasized.
 By the end of the course students will be able to perform an introductory level comprehensive treatment process.
-Some MTAP 103 classes will be conducted in the student clinic, and will contribute towards student clinic hours, a graduation requirement (60 clinic hours).

-LEAP 110 LEGISLATION, ETHICS, AND PROFESSIONALISM 45 hours
+LEAP 110 LEGISLATION, ETHICS, AND PROFESSIONALISM